-However, there was not much furor on the internet.org as FB founder said this will improve internet access for people around the world and also added that "connectivity is a fundamental human right".
+However, there was not much furore on the internet.org as FB founder said this will improve internet access for people around the world and also added that "connectivity is an individual's fundamental right.
 The actual rage started when Airtel started Airtel Zero - in this plan certain websites and applications will be made available for free which is against net neutrality.